Jampamane/website/docs/blog/posts/laundry.md

 My dad probes me a bit.

-*”So do you just not like them, or do you not believe in them anymore?”*
+*So do you just not like them, or do you not believe in them anymore?*

 He says the second option in a sort of a joking manner, which makes it obvious to me that it’s not an actual option in his mind.
 I mean, how could his own son jeopardize his eternal family?
 That's just the kind of dumb thing his son wouldn't do.
 His own son obviously wouldn’t do that.